 Enumerate the allowed values for each attribute.
 Generally speaking it is a good idea to leave it open for applications to extend the list, provided the new value is not semantically covered by any of the existing ones.

 State clearly what attributes are mandatory and what are optional.
-If needed state clearly what is the meaning of a
+Remember that

 Define a default unit for magnitudes.
 Normally it will be the unit as stated by the International System of Units.

 If a quantity is expressed in a different unit than the default one, use the unitCode metadata attribute.

 - Use values between